-On the appointment of a Liquidator, all the powers of the directors cease, except so far as the Liquidation Committee (or, if there is no such committee, the creditors) sanction their continuance.
+On the appointment of a Liquidator, all the powers of the Directors cease, except so far as the Liquidation Committee (or, if there is no such committee, the creditors) sanction their continuance.

-71. Power to disclaim onerous property
+71. Power to disclaim onerous property and vesting of property

-- (1) The Liquidator may, by the giving of the prescribed notice, disclaim any onerous property of the Company and may do so notwithstanding that he has taken possession of it, endeavoured to sell it, or otherwise exercised rights of ownership in relation to it. - (2) The following is onerous property for the purposes of this Article 71: - (a) any unprofitable contract; and - (b) any other property of the Company which is unsaleable or not readily saleable or is such that it may give rise to a liability to pay money or perform any other onerous act. - (3) The Liquidator may not disclaim only part of an unprofitable contract. - (4) The disclaimer of any lease shall not take effect unless a copy of the disclaimer has been served
+- (1) Subject to Article 71(4), when the Liquidator (other than a provisional Liquidator) has been appointed, he may, by the giving of the prescribed notice, disclaim any onerous property of the Company and may do so notwithstanding that he has taken possession of it, endeavoured to sell it, or otherwise exercised rights of ownership in relation to it - (2) For the purposes of this Article 71, onerous property is: - (a) any unprofitable contract; and - (b) any other property of the Company which is unsaleable, not readily saleable, may give rise to a liability to pay money or perform any other onerous act. - (3) The Liquidator shall not disclaim only part of an unprofitable contract.
+The disclaimer of any Lease under Article 71(1) shall not take effect unless a copy of the disclaimer has been served on every person (so far as the Liquidator is aware of their addresses) claiming an interest in the Lease or being under any Liability in respect of the Lease, that is not a Liability discharged by the disclaimer and the

-(so far as the Liquidator is aware of their addresses) on every person claiming under the Company as an underlessee or mortgagee and the Court directs that the disclaimer shall take effect.
-Where the Court directs that the disclaimer shall take effect it may also make such orders with respect to fixtures, tenant's improvements and other matters arising out of the lease as it thinks fit.
+Court orders that the disclaimer shall take effect.
+Where the Court orders that the disclaimer shall take effect it may also make such other orders as it sees fit with respect to fixtures, Lessee's improvements and other matters arising out of the Lease.